ariatemplates/noder-js/doc/packaging.md

     grunt.registerTask("default", ["atpackager:packaging"]);
 };
 ```
 You can notice that two more entries are present in the list of packages.
-The `builder` property of both of them is set to **`NoderPackage`**.
-This is the other builder that comes with noderJS.
-Unlike the previous one, it does not include  noderJS code inside of bundles, but it just groups a set of module definitions.
-Indeed, if you inspect a bundle, you will realize that it contains a sequence of call to the `define` method.
+The `builder` property of both of them is set to **`NoderPackage`**, that was introduced earlier in this article.

-How does noderJS know that, for example, module `"paintings/catalogue"` is in package `"paintings-manager.js"`? the `packaging.packagesMap` property has to be correctly set in noderJS configuration.
-The good thing is that you don't have to do it manually, because there is a visitor available that will automatically do it for you: `NoderMap`.
-Indeed, you can see how we added it in the list of visitors of atpackager.
+We have already stressed that when you package your modules you need to use the `NoderMap` visitor in order to notify noderJS about the map of packages.
+When you use the `NoderBootstrapPackage` builder to create a new bootstrap file that contains noderJS, you don't need to provide a file path (`toFile` property) for the map update, as the `NoderMap` visitor will automatically embed the required information in the boostrap.

 The `build` folder of our project now looks like this